 ● Jerry L. Pettis Memorial (Loma Linda) VA Medical Center (VAMC)

-● Riverside County Regional Medical Center (RCRMC) - in Moreno Valley
+● Riverside County Regional Medical Center (RCRMC)

-Internship is designed to provide experiences with enable the trainee to make the transition from medical student to clinically competent physician.
+Internship is designed to provide experiences which enable the trainee to make the transition from medical student to clinically competent physician.
 PGY-1 residents spend approximately 4 months in general medicine wards, 2 months in critical care and 6 months in other rotations, including geriatrics, neurology and an elective month.